-The county sheriff is responsible for law enforcement on the county level.
-A sheriff's deputies carry out most of the law enforcement duties while the sheriff, usually an elected official, manages their activities.
-This article discusses some of the job duties of the sheriff and his or her deputies.
-Schools offering Law Enforcement degrees can also be found in these popular choices.
+A sheriff is responsible for law enforcement on the county level.
+The sheriff's deputies carry out most of the law enforcement duties while the sheriff, usually an elected official, manages their activities.
+Read on to find out about a sheriff's duties and job description.

 - Investigating complaints

 - Resolving disputes

 The sheriff is also responsible for managerial and clerical office duties, which may include filling out paperwork on warrants and complaints, reviewing patrol logs, overseeing hiring and training of deputies, managing the county jail, and writing and distributing the budget.
 The sheriff also may be responsible for, or at least take part in, public forums on policing matters, as well as community outreach programs.